OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 OpenMDAO will be implemented using the Python_ programming language.
 Plug-ins to the framework will be Python modules.
 A Python module can be either a text file written in pure Python code or an extension module, which is a shared library that conforms to the Python C-API.
-Because Python is an interpreted language, numerically intensive components will typically be implemented using a compiled language, such as C, C++, or FORTRAN, and will be wrapped as a Python extension module or wrapped using file I/O.
+Because Python is an interpreted language and is not as fast as compiled languages, numerically intensive components will typically be implemented using a compiled language, such as C, C++, or FORTRAN, and will be wrapped as a Python extension module or wrapped using file I/O.

 .. _python: http://www.python.org